 The original Barcelona chair is made with 17 straps of leather (other materials like vinyl can indicate copycats) evenly spaced in a ladder-like fashion on the back and under the bottom cushion.
 Rather than being buckled to the frame, they are attached with aluminum rivets.
 When the cushions are in place, these fasteners are neatly concealed inside the frame.

 Widely used in both office and home settings, along with the matching ottoman, a lookalike chair may suffice for some.
-But this type of construction is part of the high quality that ardent modernism fans gladly pay big bucks to own whether buying a vintage version or new seating in this classic Mies style.
+But this type of construction is part of the high quality that ardent modernism fans gladly pay big bucks to own whether buying a vintage or new version of this classic Mies style.